Reliable Cellular Automata with Self-Organization: Killing and creation

-\begin{step+}{glue.nonsib} Suppose now that both cells have been live during $[t_{0}-\Tu,t_{0}]$. \end{step+} \begin{prooof} If $x$ changes its age within this time then it will not change its age soon and therefore remains a sibling.
-Suppose therefore that $x$ does not change its age during this time.
-If $x+B$ was a sibling all the time during $[t_{0}-\Tu,t_{0}]$ then $x$ sees that $x+B$ is a sibling and will not break the sibling relation.
-Suppose therefore that $x+B$ changes its age within this interval and becomes a sibling of $x$ this way.
-Then $x$ had ample time before this age to observe that $x+B$ is a partner.
-Therefore $x$ is frozen and will not change its age at the next switch. \end{prooof} \end{Proof}
+\begin{step+}{step:glue.nonsib} Suppose now that both cells have been live during \( \rint{t_{0}-\Tu}{t_{0}} \). \end{step+} \begin{prooof} If \( x \) changed its age within this time, then it will not change its age soon, and therefore remains a sibling.
+Suppose therefore that \( x \) does not change its age during this time.
+Suppose that \( x+\B \) became a sibling of \( x \) during this time.
+Then it was not a sibling before, and the \( \Freeze \) rule must have frozen \( x \), so \( x \) would not change its age so soon.
+If \( x+\B \) was a sibling all the time during \( \rint{t_{0}-\Tu}{t_{0}} \), then \( x \) sees that \( x+\B \) is a sibling and will not break the sibling relation.
+This is guaranteed even within the rule \( \HealSync \), which may change age in both directions. \end{prooof} \end{Proof}

-\begin{remark} The lemma essentially also holds if we exchange left for right and $x+B$ for $x-B$, with the following modification:

-In this case there is yet another possibility for $x$ to break the sibling relation by a rule: namely, when $x$ is a doomed right end membercell of its colony turning to $\Age=1$.
-Indeed, case ~\eqref{i.sib.doomed} of the definition of siblings says $x$ is not a sibling of its left neighbor anymore if this happens. \end{remark}

-\begin{lemma}[Exposing] An edge turns into an exposed one by a rule only in the following cases: \begin{djenum}